Edmée de La Rochefoucauld: Career

 De La Rochefoucauld was a Catholic leader in French women’s efforts to win the right to vote.
 She became an officer in the UNVF in 1927 and became its president in 1930.
+In 1927, she founded and directed the UNVF's periodical L'Union nationale des femmes (National Union for the Vote for Women).

 For more than 60 years she was also a central figure in French world of letters, publishing her first book Fonction de X in 1926.
 In 1938, she reported on Spanish Civil War.
 In 1944, she became a member of jury for the Prix Fémina.
-In the 1950s she published studies of Anna de Noailles, poet Leon-Paul Fargue, Yvan Goll, and Paul Valéry.
+In the 1950s, she published studies of Anna de Noailles, poet Leon-Paul Fargue, Yvan Goll, and Paul Valéry.
 She also assisted her brother André de Fels who had become publisher of Revue de Paris, from 1961 to 1970.
-She was elected to the Belgian Royal Academy of the French Language and Literature in 1962 and later that decade published a guide to Cahiers of Paul Valéry (1964–1966).
-She was a commander of the French Legion of Honor.
+She was elected to the Belgian Royal Academy of the French Language and Literature in 1962 and later that decade, published a guide to Cahiers of Paul Valéry (1964–1966).

-She published last book in 1989, at age 94.
+She published her last book in 1989, at age 94.
 It was the final installment in her three-volume memoir entitled Flashes.